Sri Lalita Sahasranama 801-900

 — Of Multiform Manifestations.

-— "There are many forms of Her: the divine, human, animal, static and mobile.
-Hence She is known as Bahurupa."
+—"There are many forms of Her: the divine, human, animal, static and mobile.
+Hence She is known as Bahurupa.”
 Devi-Purana

 Sri Lalita Sahasranama

-(Sri Lalita Sahasranama, C. S. Murthy, Assoc.
-Advertisers and Printers, 1989.)
+C. S. Murthy, Associate Advertisers and Printers, 1989

 "In Tantric art Devi appears in varying body configurations, and has many skin colors, facial expressions and symbolic gestures.
 She may have two, four, or as many as ten arms, and wear a profusion of costumes and ornaments.
 She may stand with attending figures who express her reflected power, or stand or sit alone.
 She may be benign and nurturing or a furious protector.
 The spectrum of images makes the point: while the Goddess is one, she is worshiped as many.